james-udacity/fullstack-nanodegree-vm/vagrant/catalog/README.md

 Any email account that can receive an email can be used with this service.

+BEFORE the first run, make sure to populate the database by running `python initalize_db.py`.

 After starting the server by executing `python /vagrant/catalog/application.py`

  - Hit the login button and go through the flow.